zhenin/sojo/README.md

 You need to load a data frame of GWAS summary statistics for a trait into your working directory.
 Let us demonstrate this via an example included in the package.
-Here, we have the summary statistics for height across 963 variants around rs11090631 on chromosome 22.
+Here, we have the summary statistics for height across 963 variants around rs11090631 on chromosome 22 reported by GIANT consortium.
 The top of the summary statistics file looks like:

-    data(sum.stat.raw)
+    data(sum.stat.discovery)
-    head(sum.stat.raw)
+    head(sum.stat.discovery)

     ##          SNP A1 A2 Freq1       b     se      N
     ## 1  rs1022622  C  G 0.942  0.0072 0.0050 241337